mm3509/b9122/3-assignments/assignment-1/README.md

 In defensive programming, for technical reasons, you should raise a `ValueError` (and not a TypeError, unlike what I mentioned in lecture 2).

+Some exercises are optional for MSAFA and MSM students: you can answer these exercises to get points up to a maximum of 140, but you cannot "save and transfer" these points to assignment 2.

-## 1: converting currencies (20 points for MSFE, 35 points for MSAFA)
+## 1: converting currencies (20 points for MSFE, 35 points for MSAFA + MSM)

 This exercise uses code already written to convert a currency.
 The [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard defines a currency with three ASCII letters.
 You can assume that, if the user passes three ASCII letters, that is a valid currency code; if not, you can let the call to Yahoo throw an error.